-I am a BACP accredited counsellor, working with adults and young people.
-My private practice includes referrals from Employee Assistance programmes and self referrals.
-I also work in a Welsh-speaking secondary school and on a university campus, seeing students (and staff, when appropriate).
+I am a BACP accredited counsellor and NCS accredited supervisor, working with adults and young people both in private practice and in a Welsh-speaking secondary school.
 My initial training nearly 20 years ago was as a co-counsellor and I then completed a Diploma in Counselling in 2007 at Coleg Sir Gâr, a BACP accredited training in a humanistic, person-centred, integrative approach.
+I also train new volunteers for a leading bereavement support charity, as well as supervise those volunteers.

 We all of us have problems and difficulties in life.
-The way these affect us is sometimes to do with how we see ourselves in relation to what is going on, the meaning we take from it.
-Talking to a neutral person in a safe, confidential space outside of everyday life can be an effective way to see things more clearly, gain a different perspective and work out what options you have.
+The way these affect us can be to do with how we see ourselves in relation to those problems, the meaning we take from it.
+Talking to a non-judgmental person in a safe, confidential space outside of everyday life can be an effective way to see things more clearly, gain a different perspective and work out what options you have.
 As a counsellor, I try not to give advice, but rather to help you find your own solutions.
 I am happy to listen to you talk about anything at all that may be troubling you.
-My expertise is not in knowing the answer to your problem, but in listening, enabling you to understand your situation more clearly, understand the patterns of behaviour or thinking you may be using and see what choices are open to you.
+My expertise is not in knowing the answer to your problem, but in listening and being interested, trying to understand what is going on for you.... and this may enable you to understand your situation more clearly, understand the patterns of behaviour or thinking you may be using and see what choices are open to you.

 You may talk about anything you wish to.
 Sometimes people want to talk through a decision they have to make.
 Sometimes they are worried about their mood, feeling unhappy, angry, low, depressed, anxious, stressed, frightened, stuck, de-motivated, suicidal, lost, bereft, disgusted or ashamed: wanting a way out of these difficult emotions.
 There may have been a great loss or change that feels hard to cope with.
 There may be aspects of yourself that you do not understand, wish to change or with which you wish to be at peace.

-The list below is not meant to indicate expertise in all of these areas, but rather what people have chosen to talk about with me.
+The list below of 'areas of counselling I deal with' is not meant to indicate expertise in all of these areas, but rather what people have most often chosen to talk about with me.

 Training, qualifications & experience